 - On flights lasting over 8 hours, Norwegian Air require documentation stating that your ESA will not need to relieve itself on the flight or that they can relieve itself in a way that does not create a health or sanitation issue on the flight.

-Singapore Air’s policies for flying with an emotional support dog, in 2021, are as follows:
+Singapore Air’s policies for flying with an emotional support dog, are as follows:

 - When flying with ESA dogs, they must sit on the cabin floor in front of the passenger seat, or on the your lap if they are no bigger than a 2 year old child.